oracle/truffleruby/doc/user/jruby-migration.md

 ### Require Java

-There is no need to `require 'java'` in TruffleRuby.
+Do not `require 'java'` in TruffleRuby.
 However, you do need to run in `--jvm` mode.
 This is only available in GraalVM - not in the standalone distribution installed by Ruby version managers and installers.

 ### Referring to classes